hkjn/decenter.world/bitcoin.md

 Bitcoin works is that each transaction arrives at a specific point in time, and by following the flow of transactions, we end up with a view of who owns what coins.
-In the image below, the address starting with `1aB...` has 0.5 BTC as unspent outputs, while the other two addresses don't have any unspent outputs.
+In the image below, Alice's address starting with `1aB...` has 0.5 BTC in a single unspent output, while the other two addresses don't have any unspent outputs.